ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    The following mechanisms for determining Authenticated Identifiers are supported in this version of DMARC:

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 12]

+Internet-Draft                  DMARCbis                      April 2021

+   _Ticket 109_

-   *  [RFC6376], which provides a domain-level identifier in the content of the "d=" tag of a validated DKIM-Signature header field.
+   *  DKIM, [RFC6376], which provides a domain-level identifier in the content of the "d=" tag of a validated DKIM-Signature header field.

-   *  [RFC7208], which can authenticate both the domain found in an [RFC5322] HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
-DMARC uses the result of SPF authentication of the MAIL FROM identity.
+   *  SPF, [RFC7208], which can authenticate both the domain found in an [RFC5322] HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
       Section 2.4 of [RFC7208] describes MAIL FROM processing for cases in which the MAIL command has a null path.